 One of the biggest changes in Las Vegas and southern Nevada is the rise of professional and amateur sportsdom.
 Once a boxing town, Las Vegas is now a boxing, hockey, football, soccer, baseball and rugby town.

 March 2-4 are the dates for the 2018 Rugby Sevens Tournament.
 This is a global sporting event that gets better every year.
 The stadium is one of the oldest in the Valley.
 The matches are webcast and telecast (thanks NBC Sports).
 And best yet, there is a slow-growing and enthusiastically received program that connects the players to local schools.

 Be kind.
-For those coming into town in March, let us know!
+For those coming into town, let us know!

 Official Spin: What happens when you combine 80,000 rugby fans from 16 countries in the entertainment capital of the world?
 The best international party on the planet.
 If you’re a veteran USA Sevens fan or a first-timer, each year the experience gets better and 2018 is sure to be the most exciting USA Sevens yet.